smnorris/bcdata/README.md

 **Disclaimer**
 *It is the user's responsibility to check the licensing for any downloads, data are generally licensed as [OGL-BC](http://www2.gov.bc.ca/gov/content/governments/about-the-bc-government/databc/open-data/open-government-license-bc)*

-## Dependencies and installation
+## Installation and dependencies

-`bcdata` requires `gdal`.
-If working with an OS such as linux or MacOS, with `gdal` already installed to a known location, install with `pip`:
+Install with `pip`:

     $ pip install bcdata

-Alternatively, `conda` can be used to install/manage the required dependencies as per the [GeoPandas guide](https://geopandas.org/en/stable/getting_started/install.html):

-    $ conda create --name bcdataenv
-    $ conda activate bcdataenv
-    $ conda config --env --add channels conda-forge
-    $ conda config --env --set channel_priority strict
-    $ conda install python=3 geopandas
-    $ conda install rasterio
-    $ pip install bcdata
+Note that `bcdata` requires `gdal` to already be installed to a known location.
+If this is not the case on your system, the [GeoPandas guide](https://geopandas.org/en/stable/getting_started/install.html) is useful for setting up a stand alone environment with `conda`.

-### Configuration
+## Configuration

-#### Default PostgreSQL database
+### Default PostgreSQL database

 The default target database connection (used by `bc2pg`) can be set via the `DATABASE_URL` environment variable (the password parameter should not be required if using a [.pgpass file](https://www.postgresql.org/docs/current/libpq-pgpass.html))